 All Samsung devices come with HDR mode enabled by default which is pretty helpful in taking pictures on bright sunny days.
 The feature only works for 12MP mode and not for 48MP mode which is why the former takes better shots against bright light sources like the sun.
 The 48MP mode, in contrast, blows out the light source and can mess up the exposure level, colors, and dynamic range as it lacks HDR support.

-The super wide angle feature works only for 12MP shots and as a result we get colorful and well-contrast images which due to a smaller 8MP lens manages to capture leser details of the subject.
-But, it is to be expected as the super wide angle lenses are smaller in size than the main cameras in almost every mid-range smartphone.
+The super wide-angle feature works only for 12MP shots and as a result, we get colorful and well-contrast images which due to a smaller 8MP lens manages to capture lesser details of the subject.
+But, it is to be expected as the super wide-angle lenses are smaller in size than the main cameras in almost every mid-range smartphone.

 Samsung has reserved its night mode so far for the mid-range and flagship phones which may not be a deal-breaker for a budget user but it overall matters because the standard modes of Galaxy A21s do not work as well at night as they do during the day

 We will admit that the company has put a bit more effort to better the low-light photography in its budget phone and as a result, we get better shots than the ones produced by Galaxy A20s and even Galaxy A31.
 The latter fails at handling artificial lights at night whereas, Galaxy A21s produces comparatively better results if not the ideal.
 Though both phones lack night mode, the new entry-level phone can handle the subject when light falls in balance.
 Though the noise level is quite high in low-lit images, the device can behave quite acceptably in most scenarios at night.

 If you want to take portraits and selfies at night, you will have to take the help of the LED flashlight at the back and screen flash at the front.
 You have to be cautious as the flashlight doesn’t do justice with the skin tone and can make it appear more yellowish, making it look a bit unnatural.